Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

 This early New Kingdom statue commemorates the scribe Minnakht ("Strength of Min") and demonstrates how ancient scribes read papyri – in a seated position on the floor with the text on their lap.
 Image credit: Walters Art Museum - Public Domain

 Thoth was the god credited with the invention of writing by the ancient Egyptians.
 He was the scribe of the gods who kept knowledge of scientific and moral laws.
-Ancient Egyptian scribes and the officials left for us, ordinary people, excellent knowledge about the country's political, administrative, and economic activities due to the records, books, and inscriptions.
+Ancient Egyptian scribes and officials left for us, ordinary people, excellent knowledge about the country's political, administrative, and economic activities due to the records, books, and inscriptions.

 Not Everyone Could Become A Scribe